manangulati9/lox/README.md

 ## Features

-- **Interpreted Language:** Executes directly from source code, allowing for quick testing and development.
+- **Dynamic Typing:** Lox is dynamically typed, meaning variables can store values of any type, and a single variable can even store values of different types at different times.
+- **Turing completeness:** Lox is turing complete and therefore has capability to perform any computation that can be described algorithmically, given enough time and resources.
-- **Garbage Collection**: Implements automatic memory management to handle memory cleanup, improving reliability and developer productivity.
+- **Automatic memory management**: Uses Java's garbage collector for automatic memory management to handle memory cleanup, improving reliability and developer productivity.
 - **Modularity**: Supports modular programming with clear separation of concerns, facilitating code organization and reusability.
 - **Error Handling:** Robust error reporting for syntax and runtime errors.
 - **Extensible:** Designed to be easily extendable with additional features and improvements.